Leadville, Colorado: Notable historical figures

-Texas Jack Omohundro, Confederate scout, cowboy and stage actor with "Buffalo Bill" Cody's travelling revue, died of pneumonia a month before his 34th birthday in summer 1880 in Leadville, where he was living on a small estate with his wife, ballerina Giuseppina Morlacchi.
+In the spring of 1880, Texas Jack Omohundro and his wife Giuseppina Morlacchi arrived in Leadville.
+Morlacchi, a famous Italian prima ballerina who had introduced the Can-can dance to the United States, performed several plays at the Grand Central Theatre, including Around the World in 80 Days and The Black Crook.
+Texas Jack, who had starred in The Scouts of the Prairie with Buffalo Bill Cody and Ned Buntline, and later in The Scouts of the Plains with Buffalo Bill and Wild Bill Hickok, played shows at the Chestnut Street Theatre.
+Texas Jack had served in the Confederate Army at age 16 and subsequently joined the Tabor Light Guard, a local militia unit.
+Jack died of pneumonia on June 28, 1880.
+His funeral was held at the Tabor Opera House, and he was buried in Evergreen Cemetery.
+On September 8, 1908, Texas Jack's best friend and former costar Buffalo Bill Cody visited Leadville with his Wild West Show and dedicated the permanent memorial that marks Texas Jack's grave today.
+The Texas Jack Association erected highway historical markers on roads in and out of Leadville.

+In the summer of 1879, American author and illustrator Mary Hallock Foote arrived in Leadville.
+It is believed her time in Leadville inspired her writing.

-Around 1883, shortly after the gun fight at the O.K.
-Corral, Doc Holliday moved to Leadville, where he dealt faro.
+In 1882, shortly after the gun fight at the O.K.
+Corral, Doc Holliday arrived in Leadville, where he dealt faro.
 On August 19, 1884, he shot ex-Leadville policeman Billy Allen, who had threatened him for failing to pay a $5 debt.
 Despite overwhelming evidence implicating him, a jury found Holliday not guilty of the shooting or attempted murder.

 Gunfighter and professional gambler Luke Short also spent time in Leadville.

-Margaret "Molly" Brown, who became known as "The Unsinkable Molly Brown", moved to Leadville when she was 18.
-In 1886 she married a mining engineer who was twelve years older, James Joseph Brown.
+Margaret "Molly" Brown, who became known as "The Unsinkable Molly Brown", moved to Leadville in 1885, when she was 18 years old.
+In 1886 she married a mining engineer who was twelve years older, James Joseph Brown at the Church of Annunciation.
 The Brown family acquired great wealth in 1893 when Brown was instrumental in the discovery of a substantial gold ore seam at the Little Jonny Mine.